Book an appointment using SetMore

 Recently, I had to explain to a mother who wanted to change her child's name that we would need to involve the father.
 The mother did not like hearing this and tried to tell me that it was unnecessary because "his name is not on the birth certificate."

-I had to let the mother know we would still need to get the father involved even though his name was not on the birth certificate because he still had rights.
+I had to inform the mother that we would still need to involve the father, even though his name was not on the birth certificate, because he still held rights.

 How Long Will I Have to Pay Child Support?